moxiegirl/getstarted/content/windows/step_one.md

 weight = 1
 +++

-# Install Docker Windows
+# Install Docker for Windows

-Because Docker relies on Linux-specific features, you can't run Docker natively in OS X. Instead, you must install the Boot2Docker application.
+Because Docker relies on Linux-specific features, you can't run Docker natively in Windows.
+Instead, you must install the Boot2Docker application.
 The application installs a VirtualBox Virtual Machine (VM), Docker itself, and the Boot2Docker management tool.
 These three things allow you to run Docker on Windows.

 ## Step 1: Check your version